 If you keep watching Jurassic Park and want to experience parasailing in the islands you must come in the summer time.
 Parasailing and jet skis only operate during the summer when its not whale season.
 This is a excellent way to experience Maui on the water.

 For the most part you can hike year round in Maui.
-Winter brings more rain therefore some trails may be closed due to flash floods.
+Winter brings more rain therefore some hiking trails may be closed due to flash floods.
 Always check the local weather before going out for a hike.
-For some hiking inspiration

 How Many Days Should I Visit Maui?